So you want to be a blogger?

 You’ve got a blog—it’s a big deal.
 But it is no deal at all if nobody knows about it.
 You’ve got to toot your horn, and you can do that by adding tags and keywords so that your blog will be optimized in search engines.

 SEO is not a black art that only geeks in dark rooms practice while shooting Red Bull after midnight.
-Chances are, if you’re using any of the most popular blogging software such as Blogger or WordPress, the ability to include tags and keywords is built right in.
+Chances are, if you’re using any of the most popular blogging software such as WordPress, the ability to include tags and keywords is built right in.

 The behemoth known as social networking does a marvelous job of alerting folks about your latest blog post.
 Tell your Facebook friends.
 Tweet it.
 If it’s pertinent, your LinkedIn contacts should know too.